qibinshi/TeleseismicDenoiser/README.md

 The training data is in H5py format with the keys `quake` and `noise`.
 The noisy input data for application is in H5py with a signal key `quake`.

-Our big training and application datasets can be downloaded with the link provided below.
+Our big training and application datasets can be downloaded with the links provided below.
 Please cite our data using the following DOI:10.6069/69E7-6667

 We process and assemble the waveform data using the FDSN client.
 See the [list of DOIs of the original data](http://dasway.ess.washington.edu/qibins/Seismic_network_DOI_list.txt).